wlchin/pycdr/docs/index.rst

 CDR-g (CDR-genomics) is a tool for extracting condition-dependent sources of variation from single cell data.

-CDR-g extends the CDR algorithm [#f1]_ initially proposed by Dr Leonardo Portes des Santos and Dr Michael Small to large single cell datasets.
+CDR-g extends the CDR algorithm [#f1]_ initially proposed by Dr Leonardo Portes dos Santos and Professor Michael Small to large single cell datasets.

 The source code for this package is available on `github <https://github.com/wlchin/pycdr>`_.